dioptic/napari-argos-archive-reader/README.md

 [ARGOS](https://www.dioptic.de/en/argos-en/) is an automated system for surface inspection according to ISO 10110-7.

+This plugin is still experimental and does not support all features of ARGOS archives.

+Currently, the plugin

+* can read Argos matrix archives containing regular image layers including:
+  * ✅ segmentation masks
+  * ✅ Z-stack metadata
+  * ✅ Illumination metadata
+  * ✅ proper scaling and affine transformation of layers
+* can read ❔✅ Argos line scan (polar) archives with minimal support (no metadata parsing) This has not been tested on many archives.

+Not supported are:

+* ❌ annotated archives
+* ❌ pyramid image structures
+* ❌ Line segmentation metadata
+* ❌ color metadata
+* ❌ ...

 <!--
 Don't miss the full getting started guide to set up your new package: https://github.com/napari/cookiecutter-napari-plugin#getting-started